GoogleCloudPlatform/pgadapter/README.md

 ## Usage
-PGAdapter can be started both as a Docker container, a standalone process as well as an in-process server (the latter is only supported for Java applications).
+PGAdapter can be started both as a Docker container, a standalone process as well as an in-process server (the latter is only supported for Java and other JVM-based applications).

 ### Docker